-If you want to build thick, vascular forearms then you should include these great Forearm Exercises for Mass in your routine.
+Do you want to build thick, vascular forearms?
+Then include these great forearm exercises for mass in your routine.

-To ensure the best overall development, you need to train both Flexors and Extensors, as well as considering some Static Holds.
+To ensure the best overall development, you need to train both Flexors and Extensors.
+It’s also worth considering some Static Holds.

 Forearm Exercises for Mass